Press release email subject line: We analyzed 1 million email pitches

 We received 42 replies.
 Here's what they said:

-One of the recurring themes was that brands and PR professionals should realise the email subject is where you pull in journalists seeking good stories.
+One of the recurring themes was that brands and PR professionals should realize the email subject is where you pull in journalists seeking good stories.
 Knowing that your subject line should be around 50 characters or fewer, the word “press release” takes up quite some room in that valuable spot.

 You only have one chance to make a first impression.